Pain Medicine has evolved tremendously in recent years. Dr. Williams offers

 to “freeze” selected superficial sensory nerves for the treatment

-of knee, foot, rib and upper extremity pain as well as headache.
-The procedure
+of knee, foot, rib, and upper extremity pain as well as headache.
+The

-usually lasts approximately 15-30 minutes.
-Patients may feel a cool, warm,
+procedure usually lasts approximately 15-30 minutes.
+Patients may feel

-or tingling sensation, but not pain.
-The iovera cryoablation does not
+a cool, warm, or tingling sensation, but not pain.
+The Iovera cryoablation

-(potentially after several months or longer), but can be re-treated if
+(potentially after several months or longer) but can be retreated if necessary.

 Bioness’ StimRouter peripheral nerve implants offer a safe, effective and minimally invasive